 The school focuses on four main subject matters as they related to communications.
 This includes Communication and Culture, Film and Television, Digital Technologies and Emerging Media, and Journalism.

-Consistently ranked in the top ten universities in the country when it comes to a Communications degree, the University of Florida offers a comprehensive and competitive communications and journalism degree.
-This program prepares students for a career in journalism and communications, setting students up with a range of courses available to pursue individual interest.
+Consistently ranked in the top ten universities in the country when it comes to a Communications degree, the University of Florida offers comprehensive and competitive communication and a journalism degree.
+This program prepares students for a career in journalism and communications, setting students up with a range of courses available to pursue individual interests.

 The program focuses on four major departments including Journalism, Public Relations, Telecommunications, and Advertising.
-This allows students to better focus their attention and studies toward the career path they are most interested.
-This school makes it possible to add an additional year of study which allows students to complete a Bachelor degree and Mater’s degree simultaneously.
+This allows students to better focus their attention and studies toward the career path they are most interested in.
+This school makes it possible to add an additional year of study which allows students to complete a Bachelor’s degree and Mater’s degree simultaneously.

 The Communications program at Boston College gives students the opportunity to explore the theory and practice of varied communication arts.
 This program focuses on the power of relationships and the way in which humans must communicate with one another.
 As a social science, the Communications major at Boston College is centered around the development of analytical and creative communication skills.

-Listed as Media Studies, the Communications degree from University of California – Berkley is an all encompassing degree that highlights the history of Communications.
+Listed as Media Studies, the Communications degree from the University of California – Berkley is an all-encompassing degree that highlights the history of Communications.
 The program looks at the way communication has changed economics, politics, global relations, and culture throughout societies.

-Unfortunately there is no minor available in Communications at University of California -Berkley, however students who maintain a 3.5 GPA will have the option to enroll in the Honors College.
+Unfortunately, there is no minor available in Communications at the University of California -Berkley, however students who maintain a 3.5 GPA will have the option to enroll in the Honors College.

 The program is available as both a major and a minor for undergraduate students.
 There is a wide course selection available including the opportunity for academic internships and participation in an interactive lab, exposing students to modern technology and tools commonly used in communication careers.